digestion relief in san francisco

 Diverticulitis and Diverticulosis

-Nurture the body with whole foods: Consuming whole foods and limiting gluten, dairy, sugar and processed foods
+Nurture the body with whole foods and limiting gluten, dairy, sugar and processed foods

-Stress reduction modalities: Yoga, meditation, exercise, and healthy sleeping habits
+Stress reduction modalities such as yoga, meditation, exercise, and healthy sleeping habits